 There are several types of industrial oil skimmers.
-Choosing one best suited for your application will maximize oil removal while minimizing capital outlay and skimmer operating costs.
+Choosing a unit best suited for an application will maximize oil removal while lowering maintenance and operating cost.
 You may define the application in terms of the following characteristics:

 The performance and life of the pick-up medium, wiper blades, pulleys, etc. are affected by operating conditions.
 These include temperatures in and out of the liquid, the pH of the solution and the presence of solvents or other reactive chemicals.

 Applications involving flammable materials or explosive vapors require the use of explosion-proof (or air-driven) motors and controls.